 Finally, Habit #7 sums up the entire book.
 Habit #7 is about investing, preserving and enhancing your preexisting assets and means exercising sound motivation and organisation in four different dimensions:

-- The mental dimension come from formal eduction, expansion of the mind.
+The mental dimension come from formal education, expansion of the mind.

-- The social/emotional dimension that is centered on developing interpersonal leadership, empathic communication and creative cooperation.
+The social/emotional dimension that is centered on developing interpersonal leadership, empathetic communication and creative cooperation.